 The BlendKit Course is a set of subject matter neutral, open educational resources related to blended learning available for self-study or for group use.
 Periodically, these materials will also be used as the basis for a facilitated open, online course.
-(See below for information on the upcoming facilitated offering: BlendKit2014.)
+(See below for information on the most recent facilitated offering: BlendKit2014.)

 The goal of the BlendKit Course is to provide assistance in designing and developing your blended learning course via a consideration of key issues related to blended learning and practical step-by-step guidance in helping you produce actual materials for your blended course (i.e., from design documents through creating content pages to peer review feedback at your own institution).

 Disclaimer: The BlendKit Course does not address technical issues associated with specific course management systems (e.g., Blackboard, Canvas, Desire2Learn, Moodle, Sakai, etc.).
 Please consult with the appropriate personnel at your institution for Learning Management System (LMS) training and for any required credentialing prior to offering a blended learning course.